 2) Restricted access to the premises by means of a door entry system.

-- 3) There is no current evidence of arson. - 4) The perimeter of the premises is well illuminated. - 5) There has been no reported fire incidents since the last FRA.
+- 3) There is no CCTV present - 4) There is no current evidence of arson. - 5) The perimeter of the premises is well illuminated. - 6) There have been no reported fire incidents since the last FRA.

 Storage Arrangements